zhoucz97/ECA-Reading-List/README.md

 # Emotion-Cause-Analysis Reading List
-This is a reading list on the task of Emotion Cause Analysis maintained by [Zixiang Ding](https://scholar.google.com/citations?user=W6z662wAAAAJ), Fanfan Wang, and Jiaming An from [NUSTM](https://github.com/NUSTM).
-Last update time: 20211207.
+This is a reading list on the task of Emotion Cause Analysis.
+The initial version forked from [NUSTM/ECA-Reading-List](https://github.com/NUSTM/ECA-Reading-List)

 ### Contents